Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Preliminaries

 \subsection{Smale spaces}

-A \emph{Smale space} is a compact metric space $X$ with a self-homeomorphism $\phi$ satisfying a certain hyperbolicity condition \cite{ruelle:thermo}.
-We denote the bracket map on $X$ by $[x, y]$ for $d(x, y) < \epsilon_X$, so that $x$ is stably equivalent to $[x, y]$ while $y$ is unstably equivalent to it. \emph{We assume that a Smale space is non-wandering}.

-The most essential feature of Smale spaces is given by the definition of two equivalence relations, named respectively \emph{stable} and \emph{unstable}, which reads as follows: \begin{itemize} \item given $x,y\in X$, we say they are \emph{stably equivalent} (denoted $x\sim_s y$) if
+A \emph{Smale space} is a compact metric space $X$ with a self-homeomorphism $\phi$ satisfying a certain hyperbolicity condition~\cite{ruelle:thermo}.
+The most essential feature of Smale spaces is given by the existence of two equivalence relations on $X$, defined as follows: \begin{itemize} \item given $x,y\in X$, we say they are \emph{stably equivalent} (denoted $x\sim_s y$) if

 \item given $x,y\in X$, we say they are \emph{unstably equivalent} (denoted $x\sim_u y$) if